“It takes months to find a client, but it only takes seconds to lose one.” – Vince Lombardi.

 - Offer something such as tea or coffee (if the meeting venue is your office, it is a must.)

-Nonetheless, just make sure that your conversation starter is not looking like a complaint.
-Remember, it is to lighten the mood, don’t divert your attention from the main objective.
+Nonetheless, just make sure your conversation starter does not look like a complaint.
+Remember, don’t divert your attention from the main objective to lighten the mood.

 Listen!
 Listen!
 Listen!

 Once the small talk is done, every client who’ll meet you would wish to know- “how your business will benefit them.”
-But before you start talking, it is better to ask your client about their business concerns and expectations.
-It will give you an idea about what your client wants and how you can help with it.
+But before you start talking, it is better to ask your client about their business concerns and expectations, and it will give you an idea about what your client wants and how you can help with it.

 The key here is to be an active listener.
 Let them do all the talking and listen very carefully.
-To show them that you are listening, you can throw in a few words and gestures.
-It will also help develop confidence in the clients that you are serious about your work and really want the meeting to be successful.
+You can use a few words and gestures to show them that you are listening.
+It will also help develop confidence in the clients that you are serious about your work and want the meeting to be successful.

 Discuss the details

-Also, if you want, you can note down the pointer on the notepad or compliment slip.
+Also, note down the pointer on the notepad or compliment slip if you want.
 You can refer back to these notes during the meeting or in future.
 Moreover, you can use these notes to describe your skills.

 Present your best

 Remember that communication is a two-way street.
-If you don’t speak your mind, the whole meeting will be futile.
-Therefore, after discussing the client’s needs, you need to tell- how you are best for them.
+The whole meeting will be futile if you don’t speak your mind.
+Therefore, after discussing the client’s needs, you need to tell- them how you are best for them.
 However, keep in mind that “Actions speak louder than words.”
 That means, instead of talking about what you can do, show them what you have already done or plan to do.

 For instance, let’s continue the above scenario.
 You can show the real estate developers the advertisements you have already made (whether print or video).
 Or you can share your knowledge with them on how they can launch ad campaigns to achieve their target.
 Share some unique ideas that occurred in your mind while listening to them.
 It will help in building trust.

 All the preparations that you did are for this moment only.
-Therefore, you need to calm yourself and present your work.
-It should reflect your knowledge and experience.
+Therefore, you need to calm yourself and present your work, and it should reflect your knowledge and experience.
 Even if it is your first meeting, it shouldn’t look like one.

 Remember the phrase “fake it till you make it.”
 Be on your best behaviour and show your best ideas and work.
-Be confident about yourself, and the rest will fall into places automatically.
+Be confident about yourself, and the rest will fall into place automatically.